nitishnalan/walmart-labs-products-api/README.md

 # Assumptions & Strategies:

-  1. The idea here is the to load the data which available on "https://mobile-tha-server.firebaseapp.com/" in our In-Memory Database.
+  1. The idea here is to load the data which available on "https://mobile-tha-server.firebaseapp.com/" into our In-Memory Database.
 I am using HSQLDB here as an in-Memory DB.
   2. Assuming the data needs to be refreshed every 3 hours, I have scheduled the DataLoaderService to run every 3 hours.
-  3. Since the product data contains html tags, I am sanitized the short description and the long description of the product data by removing the html tags.
+  3. Since the product data contains html tags, I am sanitizing the short description and the long description of the product data by removing the html tags.
-  4. Since we receive the price in string format with '$' and ',' characters, I am removing those characters from the price and storing the price in float format.
+  4. Since we receive the price in string format with '$' and ',' characters, I am removing these characters from the price and storing the price in float format.
 This new attribute "priceFloat" will be used while filtering the data using minPrice or maxPrice.

   5. Assumptions for each fields in request parameter:<br/>
     - **search by keyword**: It accepts string and would search the attributes productName, shortDescription or longDescription to find the products which contain this keyword. <br/>